Valuations on manifolds and integral geometry: Introduction.

 and the map $C^\infty(X)\to\cm^\infty(Y)$ is the classical Radon transform from the space $C^\infty(X)$ of smooth functions to the space $\cm^\infty(Y)$ of smooth measures (see Section \ref{Ss:gelfand}).

-Let us consider another case when $\gamma=\chi$ is the Euler characteristic.
+Let us consider another special case when $\gamma=\chi$ is the Euler characteristic.
 Assume that $R_\chi$ extends by continuity to a linear map $\vmi(X)\to\vmi(Y)$ (which is the case under appropriate assumptions; see Corollary \ref{COR:radon-val-2}).
+Assume in addition that $X,Y,Z,q_1,q_2$ are real analytic.
 Then we conjecture that $R_\chi(\cf(X))\subset \cf(Y)$ (at least for "generic" constructible functions) and the map $R_\chi\colon \cf(X)\to \cf(Y)$ coincides with the Radon transform with respect to the Euler characteristic.
-Such kind of the Radon transform was considered by several authors under various modifications of the notion of constructibility: see e.g. \cite{khovanskii-pukhlikov}, \cite{khovanskii-pukhlikov2}, \cite{schapira2}; in the earlier paper \cite{viro} the constructibility was considered in the sense of {\itshape complex} analytic geometry.
+Such kind of the Radon transform was considered by several authors under various modifications of the notion of constructibility: see \cite{khovanskii-pukhlikov}, \cite{khovanskii-pukhlikov2}, \cite{schapira2}; in the earlier paper \cite{viro} the constructibility was considered in the sense of {\itshape complex} analytic geometry.
 We have not proven this conjecture in full generality, but some special cases of it were proven and used in Section \ref{Ss:constructible}.

 In Section \ref{Ss:chern} we describe relations of the product, pull-back, and push-forward on valuations to a very different type of integral geometry: kinematic and Crofton type formulas.

 Finally let us describe our last main result: an inversion formula for the Radon transform on smooth valuations in a very concrete situation.
 Let $\RR\PP^n$ denote the real projective space, i.e. the space of lines through the origin in $\RR^{n+1}$.
 Let $\RR\PP^{n\vee}$ denote the dual projective space, i.e. the space of hyperplanes through the origin in $\RR^{n+1}$.
 Let $Z$ be the incidence variety, namely